k8ssandra/k8ssandra-operator/docs/remote-k8s-access/README.md

 ## Creating a ClientConfig
 Creating a ClientConfig involves creating the kubeconfig file and secret.
 This can be error prone to do by hand.
 Instead use the `create-clientconfig.sh` script which can be found [here](https://github.com/k8ssandra/k8ssandra-operator/blob/main/scripts/create-clientconfig.sh).

-**Note:** The operator should already be installed in the remote cluster for which you want to create a ClientConfig.
+The operator should already be installed in the remote cluster for which you want to create a ClientConfig.
+The operator service account is created when the operator is installed.
+Creating the ClientConfig requires access to that service account.

 Here is a brief summary of what the script does: